Brian May Thinks Rami Malek Deserves An Oscar For Freddie Mercury Performance In ‘Bohemian Rhapsody’

 “There’s just an eloquence and elegance to him that you can see when he’s on stage and then you can see where all that was birthed from.
 I mean, not many artists are wearing an entire head-to-toe leather outfit, sipping a champagne flute and telling their audience to strip naked if they please.
 And he still comes off with this essence of royalty,” Malek explained.

 Earlier this year, a team of researchers from Austria, Czech Republic, and Sweden found Mercury to have been the greatest singer of all time, according to Unilad.
-The study uncovered some incredible facts about Mercury’s voice, but did not confirm the urban legend that his voice range spans four full octaves.
+The study uncovered some incredible facts about Mercury’s voice but did not confirm the urban legend that his voice range spans four full octaves.

 May also praised Gwilym Lee, who portrayed him in the film, saying Lee also deserved awards for his performance.
-As far as May is concerned, everyone working on the film, both in front of and behind the cameras gave 200 percent throughout the entire production.
+As far as May is concerned, everyone working on the film both in front of and behind the cameras gave 200 percent throughout the entire production.